-Thanks to watching documentaries with my mother, another passion grew: my love of space.
+Thanks to watching documentaries, another passion grew in me: my love of space.
 Space is a mysterious place and I have always wondered what lies behind the little lights that we see at night.

 Reaching secondary school, I discovered the magic link between maths and physics.
-All of a sudden everything around me was based on equations and laws that bright people discovered and invented.
+Suddenly everything around me was based on equations and laws that bright people discovered and invented.

-When I finished my degree in engineering, many years passed until I discovered my love for space.
+When I finished my degree in engineering, many years had passed since I discovered my love for space.
 When I found the opportunity to combine my passion and my love through a PhD, I jumped with no hesitation.

 "I was fascinated about how plain mathematical equations could translate and describe natural phenomenon around us."

 Control engineering can be used in different applications such as automobiles, aircraft, plant factories and so on.
-But the most interesting application for me was how spacecrafts are used to explore space.
+But the most interesting application for me was how spacecraft are operated for space exploration.

 "My supervisor helped me tremendously throughout my first two years of the PhD and will continue to help my until I complete my PhD."

-She guides me when it comes to steps to follow to progress and is very flexible when I suggest ideas and plans.
+She guides me when it comes to steps required to progress and is very flexible when I suggest ideas and plans.
 She allows me to work in a totally stress-free environment.

 Although sometimes it is stressful when deadlines for papers are close, she also helps with proofreading and writing.

-My research is theoretical research where I use mainly a computer for simulations.
+My research is a theoretical research where I use mainly a computer for simulations.

 The Department provided me with a more powerful computer when my work required it and my old computer could not keep up.

 Although my PhD is about controlling a robotic manipulator mounted on a spacecraft, I had to include in my models some space dynamics equations.
-This was done with the help of an academic (lecturer in space dynamics) within the Surrey Space Centre.
+This was possible thanks to the help of an academic (lecturer in space dynamics) within the Surrey Space Centre.

 The first day I arrived in Guildford I fell in love with this small lovely town.
 I call it a compact town where everything is available in the centre and around the University campus.
 The facilities in Surrey Sport Park are amazing.
 I go to the gym and to different coached classes whenever my PhD schedule allows me to.

 Having visited most of Scotland a few years back, travelling around the UK is a must.
-I came to the UK for my PhD in 2015 and since then my friends and I have visited many place such as London, Bath, Cambridge, Oxford and Cornwall.
+I came to the UK for my PhD in 2015 and since then my friends and I have visited many places such as London, Portsmouth, Bath, Cambridge, Oxford and Cornwall.

 "Following my PhD I would like to pursue a career in research."